Can Smiling And Laughing Help You Lose Weight And Burn Calories?

 People who smile have been found to have a more positive effect on their environment and others respond more positively to them

-The UK can be a pretty anti-social place – especially London during the two rush hours – so I rather enjoy playing the ‘SMILING GAME’ now and again.
+The UK can be a pretty anti-social place – especially London during the morning and evening rush hours – so I rather enjoy playing the ‘SMILING GAME’ now and again.
 The rules are dead simple: throw a killer smile at someone and see if they smile back.

 We don’t have to see the smile either to know it’s there and be affected by it.
 How many times have you spoken to someone who is cheery and smiley on the telephone and responded in the same manner?
 Plenty.